mruwnik/leaflets/README.md

 # i18n

 The basics are outlined in [the gettext documentation](https://docs.python.org/3/library/gettext.html).
 The general idea is for each language to have their own entry in `leaflets/locale` where each string in the program has its own entry.
 This has to be manually maintained, which is a hassle, but there you are.
 After updating a translations file (`messages.pot`), it has to be compiled to a machine readable form.
 This is done by executing `msgfmt messages.pot` in the folder with the translations.
 Once that is done, it should suffice to restart the application for the new translations to be used.

+# Users structure

+There are 2 kinds of users:
+* normal users can view campaigns that are assigned to them and mark addresses as done
+* administrators can add new users, create campaigns and do everything normal users can do

+Users are hierarchical.
+The highest level users are organisations.
+Organisations don't see each other.
+Each organisation can create users that belong to it.
+Admin users can create other users that are either equal or subjected to them.
+Subjected users create a sort of sub-organisation and can only see campaigns and users belonging to the parent user.